 Round the back the similarities to the One S continue.
 From left to right you’ve got a power connector, HDMI out, HDMI in, two USB ports, an IR out, an Optical Audio port and an Ethernet port.
-To the surprise of no one, the console will not see the return of the original Xbox One's Kinect port – if you haven’t heard, Kinect (Microsoft's motion-sensing camera) has been officially dead for a long time, and Microsoft has even stopped selling the adaptors that allowed it to work on modern consoles.
+To the surprise of no one, the console does not see the return of the original Xbox One's Kinect port – if you haven’t heard, Kinect (Microsoft's motion-sensing camera) has been officially dead for a long time, and Microsoft has even stopped selling the adaptors that allowed it to work on modern consoles.

-If controllers are a bit too imprecise for your liking, Xbox One X will support keyboard and mouse controls for some games (Gears 5, The Sims 4 and Metro Exodus as a few examples).
+If controllers are a bit too imprecise for your liking, Xbox One X does support keyboard and mouse controls for some games (Gears 5, The Sims 4 and Metro Exodus as a few examples).
 It's not the first console to do so (that award goes to the Dreamcast, and even the SNES had its own mouse), but the feature will be welcomed by gamers who prefer this more accurate and responsive control scheme.

 Xbox One X hardware specs

 The console comes equipped with an eight-core CPU clocked at 2.3GHz, alongside 12GB of GDDR5 RAM.
 It features a GPU clocked at 1172MHz leaving the console with 6 teraflops of graphical computing power.
-The specs in the Xbox One X are pretty extensive, and should help usher in a new era of 4K HDR gaming in the living room that the Series S and Series X will continue.
+The specs in the Xbox One X are pretty extensive, and helped usher in a new era of 4K HDR gaming in the living room that the Series S and Series X will continue.

-But before you jump on the PC Gamer forums to tell them how consoles have finally surpassed PCs in terms of value performance, just know that unlike a video card’s dedicated VRAM, the Xbox One X’s 12GB of RAM is split between the system and the GPU (i.e. you wouldn't be comparing apples to apples).
+Unlike a video card’s dedicated VRAM, the Xbox One X’s 12GB of RAM is split between the system and the GPU (i.e. you wouldn't be comparing apples to apples).
 So you can definitely buy a gaming PC that's better than this – especially in 2020.

 On the CPU side, the Xbox One X is running a custom chip with eight Jaguar CPU cores clocked at 2.3GHz.
 That’s a 76% increase compared to the CPU inside the original Xbox One and Xbox One S, but probably only puts it in the ballpark of a current-gen Intel Core i3 processor (remember, however, that these numbers don’t translate to PCs very well).

 Where the Xbox One X's specs falter is with the hard drive – a small 1TB drive that comes standard in every system.
-It’s also non-negotiable right now: we're yet to see a 2TB option break cover.
+It’s also non-negotiable, since the Xbox One is being phased out, and no 2TB model had emerged.